roadly/yammer/README.md

 Getting Started
 ---------------

-You should probably being Omniauth, cuz its awesome, and be following that flow.
+You should probably be using Omniauth(http://github.com/intridea/omniauth), cuz its awesome, and be following that flow.
 Ryan Bate's excellent RailsCasts are also a great reference: http://railscasts.com/episodes/236-omniauth-part-2

 Whatever controller handles the callback, you will have access to a "credentials" key in the oauth object which has an "expires" key, and a "token" key.
 I stash that entire object in a serialized string in my Authentication model.
 This token is what you will need.